watertap-org/watertap/docs/technical_reference/property_models/NaCl_T_dep.rst

 NaCl Property Package with Temperature Dependence
 =================================================

-This package implements property relationships for an NaCl solution.
+This package implements property relationships for a NaCl solution.

 This NaCl property package:
    * supports only H2O (solvent) and NaCl (solute) components